JackMason1/SoftwareBuster/README.md

 ---

-This README explains the basic usage and setup of SoftwareBuster.
+This README explains the basic usage and up of SoftwareBuster.
 For more detailed information on how the tool works, refer to the comments in the source code.